AnzelaMachackova/github-activity-app/README.md

 Example: `./scripts/run.sh "AnzelaMachackova/very-running-project" "owid/co2-data" "lucieyarish/huddle-landing-page" "owid/energy-data" "AnzelaMachackova/DBT-Hackathon-2024"`

-6. Run the application: `python app.py`

 ## Using the API

 Once the application is running, it hosts a REST API that provides access to the activity statistics.

 ### Accessing Statistics

 Endpoint: Access the statistics by navigating to: `http://localhost:5000/api/stats`.
-This endpoint returns JSON data representing the average time between events for each repository and event type being monitored.
+This endpoint returns and saves JSON data representing the average time between events for each repository and event type being monitored.

 ## Development Notes